 Sound nasty?
 It is.
 This is why purchasing a mosquito net is vital if you are travelling to any country where malaria is a risk.
 But it could also protect you against other diseases, including dengue fever, yellow fever, Zika virus and different forms of the encephalitis virus.

-So what should you look for when purchasing a mosquito net?
+So what should you look for when purchasing mosquito nets?
 It depends on the nature of your trip.
-If you are backpacking around and moving locations frequently, a light-weight, compact net is worth considering.
+If you are backpacking around and moving locations frequently, a lightweight, compact net is worth considering.
 If you are going to be residing long-term somewhere, maybe think about getting a net that will offer more space, air circulation and comfort.

 Also, many nets are pre-treated with an insecticide, such as Permethrin or Deltamethrin, which are much more efficient than normal nets.
 The insecticide kills the mosquitoes as soon as they come into contact, or simply repels them.
 In fact, the repellent effect of the chemical can also protect people in the room who aren’t using the net – so you are protecting others while also protecting yourself – extra bonus points!

 Self-supporting mosquito nets come with hoops or wands to create a frame that suspends the net over the sleeper like a tent.
 They often come with a base so you are completely enclosed and protected from anything crawling around on the ground or on your bed.
 The advantage of a net-like this is not having to stress about strings and hooks, which can be a nightmare, especially in hostel bunk-beds.
 It can also be used on a bed, in a tent, and even outside.
 However, these nets are often more expensive, bulkier, and heavier.
 The space inside is also slightly cramped, so there is less air circulation.

 We recommend: Lifesystems GeoNet Free Standing Mosquito Net